eexuesong/CARE/README.md

 This repository is an updated and detailed version of [IsotropicZ_Github.py](https://github.com/eexuesong/SIMreconProject/tree/main/DeepLearning) in repository [SIMreconProject](https://github.com/eexuesong/SIMreconProject) to improve axial resolution in 3D SIM.

+## System Requirements

+- Windows 10.
+Linux and Mac OS should be able to run the code but the code has been only tested on Windows 10 so far.
+- Python 3.7+
+- NVIDIA GPU
+- CUDA 11.2 and cuDNN 8.1.0

+Tested Environment:

+- Windows 10
+- Python 3.10
+- NVIDIA RTX A5000 24 GB
+- CUDA 11.2 and cuDNN 8.1.0

 ## Environment Configuration:
 1. Install [Anaconda](https://www.anaconda.com/download) and [Pycharm](https://www.jetbrains.com/pycharm/download/#section=windows).